-Being injured in an accident can be devastating and serious.
-When you are injured in an accident caused by someone else’s carelessness, the situation may seem unfair and hopeless.
-However, if your injury was someone else’s fault, you may be able to file a personal injury claim to receive compensation for what has happened to you.
+Getting injured in an accident can be devastating and serious.
+When you are injured because of someone else’s carelessness, the situation may seem unfair and hopeless.
+However, you may be able to file a personal injury claim to receive financial compensation for what has happened to you.

 - Car accidents